 -

 No. All necessary equipment will be provided at the camp.
+In fact, we ask that students not bring personal computers/tablets/iPads to campus.

 -